syncfusion-content/winui-docs/winui/NumberBox/Restriction.md

 ## Restrict text editing

-You can prevent users from editing the numerical value of the `NumberBox` control using the `IsReadOnly` property.
-By default, the value of `IsReadOnly` property is **false**.
+You can prevent users from editing the numerical value of the `NumberBox` control using the `IsEditable` property.
+By default, the value of `IsEditable` property is **false**.

 {% tabs %}
 {% highlight XAML %}

 <editors:SfNumberBox x:Name="sfNumberBox"
-                     HorizontalAlignment="Center" VerticalAlignment="Center" IsReadOnly="True" />
+                     HorizontalAlignment="Center" VerticalAlignment="Center" IsEditable="True" />

 {% endhighlight %}
 {% highlight c# %}